wepp-in-the-woods/peridot/README.md

 - `--max-points` caps profile polyline length (WEPP defaults to 99).
 - `--clip-hillslopes` and `--clip-hillslope-length` trim flowpaths to a maximum physical length.
 - `--bieger2015-widths` uses the Bieger (2015) regressions to infer channel widths from drainage area.
+- `--sub-field-min-area-threshold-m2` (sub_fields_abstraction) drops field/subcatchment intersections smaller than the specified area.
+- `--field-raster` and `--output-dir` let you override the default AgFields raster location and output directory when running the sub-field tool.

 ## Integrating with wepppy